 7001 Third Avenue NW, Seattle, WA 98117

-BjarkoSerra Architects was founded in 1992 and has grown their distinguished status in Seattle’s design scene ever since, with varied project types including office spaces.
-Their completed projects, not limited to office spaces, have been featured in The New York Times, Luxe, Arcade, Dwell, Seattle Homes and Lifestyles, Seattle Magazine/Northwest Home and Garden, Pacific Northwest and Seattle Metropolitan.
-Founders Greg Bjarko and Chris Serra met as architecture students in Bozeman, Montana, and ended up blending their expertise after gaining experience with other firms.
+Founded in 1992, BjarkoSerra Architects has established itself as one of Seattle’s leading architecture and design firms.
+It specializes in a variety of project types, including office spaces.
+The firm has had the privilege of being featured in a long list of noteworthy publications such as The New York Times, Luxe, Arcade, Dwell, Seattle Homes and Lifestyles, Seattle Magazine/Northwest Home and Garden, Pacific Northwest, and Seattle Metropolitan.
+The firm is led by its founders Greg Bjarko and Chris Serra, who first met as architecture students in Bozeman, Montana, and ended up blending their expertise after gaining experience with other firms.
 BjarkoSerra has been honored with the AIA Honor Award commendation and the AIA Home of the Month designation.
-Though their presence in office design is just now growing, their notable reputation and widespread achievement makes them stand out.

 BjarkoSerra worked in close collaboration with the core team of designers at FiftyThree — a company that creates graphic application software and tools — to carefully fold their vision and brand into a large loft in one of Pioneer Square’s historic buildings.
 Exposed brick walls and wood paneled ceilings, exposed wood columns, well-placed can lighting, and white locker desks make the office feel all at once rustic and urban.
 The development included 4,800 square feet of office space, two conference rooms, a group design review area, a kitchen and dining area, a shop space, and two standalone work rooms.

 710 Second Avenue, Suite 1400, Seattle WA 98104